 Harvard includes caste discrimination among protections for graduate student workers

-The decision followed after around nine months of discussions between a students’ union and the administration.
+The decision was taken after around nine months of discussions between a students’ union and the administration.

 Harvard University has introduced measures to protect students facing caste discrimination after demands from South Asian graduate student workers, reported NBC News on Friday.